 If you’ve stayed with family, in a large Airbnb, or even a hotel room for a lengthy period, reset your packing list before leaving to make sure you’ve left nothing behind.
 Despite best intentions, things do migrate if given the room…

 Staying Organized During a Long Trip – Travel Days

 If you’re taking a road trip in your own vehicle, you can skip this section.
 But if you’re traveling overseas, you know the stress of trying to know where everything is as you are touring!
 And if you’re on an very active adventure like an African safari, you are further challenged to be organized on daily game drives when your mind is everywhere but on organization!

 Choose an organized travel bag

-The PacSafe camsafe V5 was the winner for gear and camera organization on our African safari.
+My favorite security bag: The PacSafe camsafe V5 was the winner for gear and camera organization on our African safari.
+We bought this bag for the security features, but are recommending it more for the organization and ease of carry.
 We’d learned our lesson after our last safari, where we struggled to keep our camera bags from rolling around the vehicle, and ended up with multiple sets of cameras and binoculars hanging around our necks!
-The PacSafe hipbelt bag has padded slots for binoculars, camera, a separate padded slot for an tablet or phone, and an outside zipped pocket for batteries, notebook, pencil, and personal gear.
+The PacSafe hip belt bag has padded slots for binoculars, camera, a separate padded slot for an tablet or phone, and an outside zipped pocket for batteries, notebook, pencil, and personal gear.
 This all fit securely in the pack which then sat solidly on the floor of the land cruiser.
 Best part was with the top unzipped I could just reach down to retrieve things.
 Similar bag – Domke Shoulder/Belt Bag

 Organizational inserts for bags